maaslalani/UnicornFarmer/README.md

   - Must little to no business logic located in your HTML (perhaps just to initialize your app object)
   - It is preferred that you do not use a framework, but if you really think it would benefit your use case, please bring the proposal up to your instructor.
 Be aware that you don't have a lot of time for this project, so it might not be a good idea to learn one if you haven't used it before.
 If you have used it before, make sure that you still meet the above requirements.

 - You are strongly discouraged from using jQuery, but if you must, please try to keep its use to a minimum.
-You *cannot* use Prototype (sorry York...).
+You *cannot* use Prototype (sorry York!).